What is a low-residency program?

 Lectures, given by faculty members and guest speakers from the writing or publishing community, focus on the craft of writing, a particular writer or work, or the world of publishing.
 Some sessions offer the opportunity to do writing exercises.
 The student plans, in consultation with his or her faculty mentor, the course of study for the independent study or at-home portion of the semester, which includes original writing and a reading list of books about which the students write critical commentary.
 Residencies incorporate an editing/publishing component.
 The students submit evaluations and reports on workshops, lectures, panel discussions, readings, and other residency activities.

-Spring residencies are in late May and fall residencies are in early-mid November.
+Spalding’s low-residency program begins the spring residencies in late May and the fall residencies in early-mid November.
 These residencies begin on a Friday and continue for ten days.
 Thus, the residency dates vary slightly from year to year but always fit the pattern of two weekends with the week in between.
 Students are expected to arrive by late afternoon on the first Friday and stay until the final Sunday.

-Spalding offers an optional housing package.
+Spalding’s low-residency program offers an optional housing package.
 Currently accommodations are offered at the nearby four-diamond, four-star Brown Hotel.
 Single or double, nonsmoking rooms are available.
 In the event the number of students wanting rooms at the Brown is greater than the rooms we have reserved, an alternative downtown hotel/motel will be suggested.
-Accommodations may also be available at other nearby hotels or the campus dormitory.
 Students are welcome to arrange lodging on their own.
 For any student who wishes to have use of exercise facilities, Spalding University has some exercise equipment, and the Brown Hotel has an exercise room for use by guests.

 Students with cars need an on-campus parking permit, which is good for the duration of the residency.
 A parking permit does not guarantee that there are spaces available in a Spalding lot, so students staying nearby may want to walk to classes.
 A special parking rate has been arranged in the Brown Hotel self-park garage; complete information is available near the time of the residency.